koeninger/kafka-exactly-once/blogpost.md

 ## Basic Usage

 The new API for both Kafka RDD and DStream is in the spark-streaming-kafka artifact.
-If version 1.3.0 of Spark is not yet released by the time you're reading this, you'll need to build it locally.

 SBT dependency: